julian1/ansible-consolidated/README.md

   - apu, needs apt/sources.list
   - sudo is needed for downgrading permissions for become_user, but can be added where needed

+  - may be able to use apt package python-minimal to get /usr/bin/python instead of /usr/bin/python2.7

 #### Examples